 Mission: Care Prevention and Cure: Go beyond Borders

-- Single Visit Screening Program for Complications of Diabetes – Secondary prevention Type 2 Diabetes
+- Single Visit Screening Program for Complications of Diabetes – secondary prevention type 2 Diabetes

-- Insulin Bank – Care and prevention of complication of Type 1 Diabetes
+- Insulin Bank – Care and prevention of complication of Type 1 Diabetes which included day and residential camps.

 - Wellness programme – Primary prevention Type 2 Diabetes